ann82/wdai-ai-slackbot/README.md

 For certain features to work properly, your deployment environment needs:

-- **Outbound Internet Access**: The web summarization feature requires the ability to make outbound HTTP requests.
-If your deployment environment restricts outbound internet access, this feature won't work.
 - **File Storage**: For processing image generation results, the bot needs temporary file storage access.

+Note: The web summarization feature now uses OpenAI's web search tool, so it no longer requires the bot to have outbound internet access.

-If you're experiencing issues with these features, check your deployment platform's documentation about network policies and file system access.
+If you're experiencing issues with these features, check your deployment platform's documentation about file system access.

 ### Slack Configuration for Deployed Bot